 All manuscripts begin with an untitled introduction, which should include a rationale that supports the significance and/or clarifies how the manuscript contributes to the field of school counseling.
 It may consist of a statement of the major questions or issues addressed and their importance.
 This is followed by a brief review of the pertinent literature and a statement regarding how the current article addresses questions and ambiguities that the literature has not answered.

 References should be listed in alphabetical order on a separate page titled “References” immediately following the body of the manuscript.
-Be sure all references are cited in both the text and the reference list.
+All references cited in the manuscript must appear in the reference list and vice versa.

 Figures & Tables